Real Madrid president Florentino Perez tests positive for coronavirus | Goal.com

 Zidane's men have, however, been unable to maintain the same levels of consistency this term, slipping 10 points behind leaders Atletico Madrid in the table.

-Perez has been laid low with Covid-19 two weeks Fench head coach Zidane posted a positive test of his own, which meant he was missing from the dugout during fixtures against Alaves and Levante.
+Perez has been laid low with Covid-19 two weeks after French head coach Zidane posted a positive test of his own, which meant he was missing from the dugout during fixtures against Alaves and Levante.

 Blancos defender Nacho Fernandez also took in a spell in self-isolation after contracting the illness last month, and was not risked for the team's latest fixture despite having now been cleared to take part in training again.